Massilia-Mazouzi/RAG-PIL-Thesis/README.md

 Metadata filtering

-French-specific embeddings (Solon-base)
+French-specific embeddings (OrdalieTech/Solon-embeddings-base-0.1,)

-ragas_dataset_enhanced_RAG.csv — The same test queries used for fair comparison.
+ragas_dataset_enhanced_RAG.csv — The same test queries and ground truth used for fair comparison.

 ragas_results.csv — Final RAGAS scores for the enhanced system.
+For each user query, we get we get scores for all the six RAGAS metrics: Context Relevance, Context Recall, Faithfulness, Answer Relevance, Answer Correctness, and Semantic Similarity.

 3/test_cases.py